7Block Labs

 Data Sanitation & Validation

-• Signature Verification: For signed data (e.g., off-chain data), verify cryptographic signatures before processing.
+• Signature Verification: When dealing with signed data (like off-chain data), always double-check those cryptographic signatures before you dive into processing.

 2. Robust Authentication & Authorization